MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 ## Track instances of AppWindow

 Depending on how you use multiple windows in your app, you may or may not need to keep track of the instances of AppWindow you create.
-The HelloAppWindow example shows two different ways you might typically use an AppWindow.
+The `HelloAppWindow` example shows some different ways you might typically use an [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow).
 Here, we'll look at why these windows should be tracked, and how to do it.

 ### Simple tracking

-The color picker window hosts a single XAML control, and the code for interacting with the color picker all resides in the MainPage.xaml.cs file.
-The color picker window only allows a single instance and is essentially an extension of MainWindow.
+The color picker window hosts a single XAML control, and the code for interacting with the color picker all resides in the `MainPage.xaml.cs` file.
+The color picker window only allows a single instance and is essentially an extension of `MainWindow`.
 To ensure that only one instance is created, the color picker window is tracked with a page level variable.
+Before creating a new color picker window, you check whether an instance exists, and if it does, skip the steps to create a new window and just call [TryShowAsync](/uwp/api/windows.ui.windowmanagement.appwindow.tryshowasync) on the existing window.

 ```csharp
 AppWindow colorPickerAppWindow;